ouspg/CompSec/Lab5_ChipWhisperer/README.md

 ## Practical arrangements of this lab

 This lab is little bit different than others because tasks require the usage of external device.
-Number of devices are limited, so it causes some difficulties to arragements.
+Number of devices are limited which causes some difficulties to arragements.
 * Students are encouraged/forced to do work in groups of 2 or 3 persons in lab sessions.
 Size of group heavily depends on how many students attend to lab sessions.
 * Students are encouraged to borrow device do the lab ahead of schedule to balance load on actual lab week
 * Students can borrow devices after/between lab sessions to continue working on tasks at home (alone, in same group or even with different people).
 In these cases pay close attention of **marking down clearly who participated on which tasks** because it is only way everybody can get the right amount of points when works are graded.